 Deferred outflows of resources represents contributions to the pension plans subsequent to the measurement dates and actuarial adjustments of the pension and OPEB plans that will be amortized in future years.

-The decrease in current and other liabilities is primarily due to a decrease in accounts payable, offset by increases in compensated absences payable, due to other governments and due to teachers' retirement system.
+The increase in current and other liabilities is primarily attributable to increases in accrued liabilities, the District's liability to the teachers' retirement system and compensated absences payable and other liabilities.